 Information for employers

-During the COVID-19 situation, we will do our best to help when someone suffers a work-related injury or disease.
-We know this is a challenging time, so we want to assist employers with their responsibilities during the claims and return-to-work process, and what to do if one of your workers has a work-related case of COVID-19.
+During the COVID-19 pandemic, we are here to help when someone sustains a work-related injury or disease.
+We know this continues to be a challenging time, so we want to assist employers with information about your responsibilities during the claims and return-to-work process, and what to do if one of your workers has a work-related case of COVID-19.

 Your workers with an existing claim